phillipekelly/supabase-infra/README.md

 # Supabase on AWS EKS

-A fully automated, production-oriented deployment of [Supabase](https://supabase.com/) on AWS EKS using Terraform IaC, Helm, Karpenter, and External Secrets Operator.
+An IaC-driven, production-oriented deployment of [Supabase](https://supabase.com/) on AWS EKS using Terraform IaC, Helm, Karpenter, and External Secrets Operator.
 Supports three isolated environments: `dev`, `sit`, and `prod`.

 ---